gaganPrasadOnGitHub/ether-editor/README.md

 - **Express**: Served as the backbone of our backend services, enabling robust server-side functionality.
 - **CodeMirror v6**: Selected for the interactive code editor feature, offering extensive customization and support for various programming languages.
 - **Socket.IO**: Essential for enabling real-time bidirectional event-based communication, facilitating the collaborative aspect of the editor.
-- **Heroku**: Our choice for deployment, Heroku has simplified the process of bringing Ether Editor to the public.
+- **Rendrer**: Our choice for deployment, Rendrer has simplified the process of bringing Ether Editor to the public.
 Its platform has allowed us to deploy our application efficiently, ensuring it is accessible worldwide.

 A special thanks goes to the open-source community and the contributors of these technologies.
 Your efforts and innovations continue to empower developers and creators around the globe.